jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But when we hit the Internet Age, Protagonist Executives, become antagonist Darth Blockbusters.
 Another story of a fallen angel.

 That should both worry you and make you happy, Stargazer.
 First the worrying part; Darth Blockbuster defends the Industrial Age because he makes him powerful.
 He surrounds himself with a story of self-importance and distracts the people with the dark majic of spectacle.
-Actor John Wayne noticed this started, not surprisingly, in the 1970s for movies:

->Now the goddamned stock manipulators have taken over.
-They don't know a goddamned thing about making movies.
-They make something dirty, and it makes money, and they say, 'Jesus, let's make one a little dirtier, maybe it'll make more money.'
-And now even the bankers are getting their noses into it.

 Since, entering the Internet Age, dark majic has skyrocketed in our society.
 The once humble American Dream to own a home and make a honest living, became a lifestyle of spectacle.
 Small homes became McMansions with luxury baths and kitches.
 Cars got way bigger, with more chrome, more horsepower.
 Televisions increased in size to ludicrious proportions.
 Food got supersized.
 Sugar was added to everything we eat.
 Instead of using digital technology to improve life on Earth, technology was used to make a matrix of dark majic that survived by increasing diabetes, laziness, and greed.
 All because Darth Oil, Telephone, Suburbs, Sugar needed to distract the people from making a new player god to upgrade, and enjoy the freedom, self-sufficiency, and collaboration of the Internet Age.